Thai Sky Airlines

-Thai Sky Airlines Co., Ltd was a charter passenger and cargo airline based in Thailand, with head office in the Le Concorde Tower in Huai Khwang District, Bangkok.
+Thai Sky Airlines Co., Ltd was a short-lived charter airline based in Thailand, with head office in the Le Concorde Tower in Huai Khwang District, Bangkok.
 The airline ceased operations in 2006.

 History

 Plans for purchasing of aircraft and setting up of airport operations started in 2002 and the airline was officially established on 30 January 2004.
 The first flight to Hong Kong was launched on 19 May 2005.
 Flights to Kuala Lumpur were launched on 21 May 2005.
 It is a joint venture with Thai, Hong Kong and Taiwan interests, and was set up primarily to operate charter flights for tour groups travelling from Hong Kong to Thailand.
 The airline ceased operations in 2006.